 State Resources: Many states offer resources to Veterans, including property tax reductions to certain Veterans.
 Learn More

 Your length of service or service commitment, duty status and character of service determine your eligibility for specific home loan benefits.

 Purchase Loans and Cash-Out Refinance: VA-guaranteed loans are available for homes for your occupancy or a spouse and/or dependent (for active duty service members).
 To be eligible, you must have satisfactory credit, sufficient income to meet the expected monthly obligations, and a valid Certificate of Eligibility (COE).
 Learn More

 Interest Rate Reduction Refinance Loan (IRRRL): The IRRRL is a "VA to VA" loan, meaning it can only be done if you have an existing VA guaranteed loan on the property.
 The IRRRL is generally performed to lower the interest and reduce the monthly payment on the existing VA guaranteed loan.
 Learn More

 Native American Direct Loan (NADL) Program: The NADL program helps Native American Veterans purchase, construct, improve, or re-finance a home on Native American trust lands.
 Your tribal organization must participate in the VA direct loan program.
 You must have a valid Certificate of Eligibility (COE).
 Learn More

 Adapted Housing Grants: VA helps Veterans with certain total and permanent disabilities related to your military service obtain suitable housing with either a Specially Adapted Housing (SAH) or Special Housing Adaptation (SHA) grant.
 Learn More

 Purchase Loan & Cash-Out Refinance: VA loans are obtained through a lender of your choice once you obtain a Certificate of Eligibility (COE).
-You can obtain a COE through eBenefits, by mail, and often through you lender.
+You can obtain a COE through your lender, VA.gov, or by mail.
 Learn More

 Interest Rate Reduction Refinance Loan: A new Certificate of Eligibility (COE) is not required.
-You may take your Certificate of Eligibility to show the prior use of your entitlement or your lender may use our e-mail confirmation procedure in lieu of a certificate of eligibility.
+You may take your Certificate of Eligibility to show the prior use of your entitlement or your lender may use our e-mail confirmation procedure in lieu of a COE.
 Learn More